AdaptivMCP/AdaptivMCP/docs/human/UPGRADE_NOTES.md

    - Metrics do not show abnormal spikes in errors, timeouts, or rate limiting.

 2. **Workspace-level tests**
-   - Use `run_command` and `run_tests` in the workspace to validate the controller repo and any key projects you care about.
+   - Use `terminal_command` and `run_tests` in the workspace to validate the controller repo and any key projects you care about.
    - For example, on the controller repo itself:
      - `run_tests` with `pytest -q`.